To endure and provide to the Lower North Thompson through sustainable forestry.

-Pursuant to the wildfires of 2003 which burned down the Tolko mill in Louis Creek, and effected the loss of a large number of jobs in our communities, along with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.
+Pursuant to the McLure wildfire of 2003 which burned approximately 26,420 hectares, and damaged 72 homes and nine businesses in the Lower North Thompson Valley including the Tolko mill in Louis Creek.
+This natural disaster affected the loss of a large number of jobs in our communities, and with government legislation allowing forest licensees to remove timber from our area without the benefit of jobs to our communities, volunteers came together to pursue a Community Forest License for the Lower North Thompson Valley.

-- Create a long-term sustainable plan for local forest resources that benefits the people of the Lower North Thompson Valley
+- To create a long term sustainable plan for forest resources that benefits the people of the Lower North Thompson;

-- Create sustainable employment, new business opportunities and investment
+- To create sustainable employment, new business opportunities and investment;